morethemesbaby/wp-best-practices/wp-content/plugins/mo-plugin/README.md

 ## Features

 * Optimized and cached queries
-* Functionality is defined by the theme
+* Functionality defined by the theme
-* Presentation is done in the theme
+* Presentation done in the theme

 ## Principles